Cascading/Impatient-Cascalog/part6/README.md

 An example of log captured from a successful build+run is at https://gist.github.com/3044049

-For more discussion, see the [cascading-user](https://groups.google.com/forum/?fromgroups#!forum/cascading-user) email forum.
+For more discussion, see the [cascalog-user](https://groups.google.com/forum/?fromgroups#!forum/cascalog-user) email forum.

-Stay tuned for the next installments of our [Cascading for the Impatient](http://www.cascading.org/category/impatient/) series.
+This tutorial is derived from the [Cascading for the Impatient](http://www.cascading.org/category/impatient/) series.